 Your home is your castle, your haven from the world around you.
 You should be able to entertain guests, relax and enjoy your family without worrying if your home is safe from pests.
 As a pest control company, your safety is our biggest concern.
 At Beeline Pest Control, getting rid of pests, that are unwanted guests in your home, is our specialty.
-Eliminating them tends to be a tough job without the help of a skilled pest control service.
-Here are few common intruders to this area that you may encounter:
+Eliminating them tends to be a tough job without the help of a skilled pest control service with preventative pest control.
+Here are a few common intruders to this area that you may encounter:

 Termites remain an issue in Colorado, with one-third of homes in the state at significant risk of being infested with termites.
 Subterranean termites, the hardest ones to spot, are the most common in the area and can do irreparable damage to the structure of the home if not caught quickly.
 Subterranean termites tend to nest more often in the loose soil near your home.
 They create tunnel networks extending over massive distances to gain access to food above the surface of the ground.
 If you find tiny mud tunnels near or in your home, it requires an immediate call to a pest control company.
 For now, here are a few termite control tips to prevent termite infestation in your home:

 Eliminate any termite attractions-clear away food sources such as rotting trees, firewood, and paper

 - Get rid of moisture sources such as leaking faucets and pipes